 Description Program is to enhance the self-confidence, interactive skills and physical abilities of the participants; helping people to expand their capabilities while they have a great deal of fun experiencing activities their able bodies peers enjoy.
 Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 30 low income persons with physical disabilities- (such as cerebral palsy, spinal cord injuries and spina bifida, muscular dystrophy, brain injuroes and strokes) Location Description The Disability Resources main administrative facility is at 332 Birnie Ave.
 Progams take place at a variety of facilities in Springfield.
-Planned Activities various recreational activities- wheelchair basketball, swimming, fishing, martial arts, rock climbing and other activties.
-8 Project Name Camp CASA Target Area Local Target Area North End/Metro Center Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$10,000 Description The Children's Study Home will use funds to allow for low income children to attend a summer month long camp.
+Planned Activities various recreational activities- wheelchair basketball, swimming, fishing, martial arts, rock climbing and other activities.
+8 Project Name Camp CASA Target Area Local Target Area North End/Metro Center Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$5,000 Description The Children's Study Home will use funds to allow for low income children to attend a summer month long camp.
 The funds will be used to extend camp hours and hire additional staff to help campers; especially those with special needs.
 CSH will provide services to children 6-12 primarily from Mason Square.
 The program will be an outlet for children to interact socially and let children be children.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 50low income youth Location Description Mason Square- 44 Sherman Street Planned Activities Visit local museums, encourage literacy, by-weekly library visits for story time and sporting events.
+Target Date 6/30 /20 19 Estimate the number and type of families that will benefit from the proposed activities 20 low income youth Location Description Mason Square- 44 Sherman Street Planned Activities Visit local museums, encourage literacy, by-weekly library visits for story time and sporting events.
 Provide an outlet for children to interact socially with their peers in a safe, healthy anitibullying environment.
+Annual Action Plan

-Droject Name Friends of the Homeless
+9 Project Name Friends of the Homeless

-North End/Metro Center
+Target Area North End/Metro Center

-Community Development
+Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$67,500

 Description Clinical Support Options operates Friends of the Homeless.
 Friends of the Homeless is a resource center that incorporates shelter, meals, housing and services aimed towards moving people out of homelessness.
 Meals are served three times/day.
 Friends of the Homeless Program provide temporary emergency shelter and meals and create a housing plan with clients to assist them in achieving that goal.

 Target Date 6/30/2019

 Estimate the number and type of families that will benefit from the proposed activities 1000 persons experiencing homelessness

 Location Description Worthington Street- Metro Center

 Planned Activities Operate a resource center, shelter, supportive housing and rapid housing services

-Project Name Senior Center- Department of Elder Affairs
+10 Project Name Senior Center

 Target Area Local Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

-Funding CDBG: \$20,000
+Funding CDBG: \$10,000

 Description Activities and supplies for seniors programming, services that need to be filled in order to complete a person; a group of people whose lives will be enriched by programs that are creative, multi layered in purpose and nurture the spirit, mind and body of each and every parent, grandparent and neighbor that walk through the door.

 Target Date 6/30/2019

-FundingDescriptionTarget DateEstimate the number and type of families that will benefit from the proposed activitiesLocation DescriptionPlanned ActivitiesProject NameTarget AreaGoals SupportedNeeds AddressedFundingDescription